 Price Position and Structural State

-Dogecoin (DOGE) closed at 0.09965 USDT on May 29, 2026, up 0.14%.
-The asset now sits in a sideways structure inside its 55-day range.
-Current 55-day support is near 0.08962 USDT, with resistance near 0.11859 USDT.
-Price is near the middle of the range, so the market has no clear structural edge until it closes outside these levels.
+Dogecoin (DOGE) closed at 0.07231 USDT on July 16, 2026, down 2.35%.
+The asset now sits in a sideways structure near the bottom of its 55-day range.
+Current 55-day support is near 0.06946 USDT, with resistance near 0.10502 USDT.
+A daily close below 0.06946 USDT would confirm a downside regime shift.
+A hold near support would keep price inside the range.

 Moving Averages and Trend Context